-During the first two quarters of fiscal 2013, we had \$6.0 million of advance borrowings outstanding under our \$40.0 million revolving credit facility that incurred interest at the prime rate.
-We also recorded interest on our \$8.3 million long-term borrowing drawn on January 30, 2012 at the fixed rate of 5% per annum.
-During the first two quarters of fiscal 2013, our weighted average interest rate was 4.1% and we recorded total interest expense of \$0.2 million on these borrowings.
+During the first three quarters of fiscal 2013, we had \$6.0 million of advance borrowings outstanding under our \$40.0 million SVB credit facility that incurred interest at the prime rate.
+We also recorded interest on our \$8.3 million borrowing drawn on January 30, 2012 at the fixed rate of 5% per annum.
+During the first three quarters of fiscal 2013, our weighted average interest rate was 4.1% and we recorded total interest expense of \$0.3 million on these borrowings.